S2 Framework

 py

-The letter notation aligns with Tailwind CSS’s convention for padding and margin utilities.
-For the value part, we recommend giving the actual value a unit or a description label.
+The above letter notation aligns with Tailwind CSS’s convention for padding and margin utilities.
+For the value part, we recommend labeling the actual value as a unit or a description.

 Examples: -mb-0, -mx-auto, -my-1rem, -mb-tall, -mb-messages